I first heard about dilators at an appointment I really wasn’t looking forward to…

 But not so much how they really work, any of the preparation stages, or how to use the dilators properly!

 Like how to set myself up emotionally, so I could have the best chance at having an experience that was painless and would actually help me make progress…

-(To this day, I’m baffled by the dilating instructions women are given, or lack thereof.)
+(To this day, I’m baffled by the dilating instructions vulva owners are given, or lack thereof.)

 Without following the proper steps, you could be making your pain worse.

 And that’s EXACTLY what happened with me at the start.